Browse Exhibits (29 total)

 Anna Lavin came with her family from Russia to Philadelphia in 1896 aboard the S.S.
-Pennland and landed in the immigration station at the foot of Washington Avenue.
-It was South Philadelphia where her family settled and where Lavin started to work at the age of twelve.
-In a life of struggle and poverty, Lavin worked for 53 years in the garment industry.
+Penland.
+Growing up in a poor neighborhood in South Philadelphia where death and disease were common, she lost two of her brothers to Scarlet Fever and her mother to malnutrition.
+Starting work at the age of 12, Lavin spent for 53 years in the garment industry, and enjoyed a life in which she always "had enough."

 Born in Austria, Bertha (Sanford) Gruenberg (1888-1987) moved with her family to Minneapolis, Minnesota in 1893 and then to Philadelphia in 1910.
 There, she and her husband volunteered at two settlement houses, joined the Philadelphia Ethical Society, and became involved in the women's suffrage movement.
 In her 1982 interview, Gruenberg shared her observations of Philadelphians, both rich and poor, and told about her participation in the suffrage movement and how in 1916 she helped stage the first Women’s Birth Control League meeting in Philadelphia.